-Before buying a stock, looking for companies that are trying to improve their market share is a must.
+Before buying a stock, looking for companies trying to improve their market share is a must.
 No public company should be satisfied with its current status.
-It is always imperative to reach for more.
+Therefore, it is always imperative to reach for more.
 Consumers look for those innovations, as should investors.

-Now, let’s take a look at market share leaders in different industries across different locations.
+Now, look at market share leaders in different industries and locations.

 The market share for smartphones varies across the globe.
-In North America, Apple (54%) and Samsung (28%) are dominating.
+In North America, Apple (54%) and Samsung (28%) dominate.

-Apple’s percentage has been slowly growing in the last 5 years at the expense of LG.
+Apple’s percentage has been slowly growing in the last five years at the expense of LG.
 All other providers remain in single digits.
-In Europe, Samsung (33%) is ahead followed by Apple (27%).
+In Europe, Samsung (33%) is ahead, followed by Apple (27%).

 They have been battling for years.
-Xiaomi (15%) has been getting a lot of attention and surpassed Huawei.
+Xiaomi (15%) has been getting much attention and surpassed Huawei.
 Worldwide, Samsung and Apple have been competing for the biggest share for years.

-Once again, Xiaomi is slowly gaining some market share and is definitely the up-and-coming newcomer.
+Once again, Xiaomi is slowly gaining market share and is the up-and-coming newcomer.
 Keep an eye on the Google Pixel as well.

 It is such a competitive industry.
 Most providers release their products at the same time.
 Pricing can also be a huge battle.
 In some poorer but bigger countries like India, Apple isn’t even in the top 5.
 Cheaper companies like Xiaomi and Oppo dominate.

-Car manufacturing and sales have been down since 2019 due to a chip shortage and supply chain issues.
+Car manufacturing and sales have decreased since 2019 due to a chip shortage and supply chain issues.

 Things won’t go back to normal until next year.
-In the US, a battle between Toyota, Ford and GM is in full swing.
+A battle between Toyota, Ford, and GM is in full swing in the US.

 Thanks to the North American Free Trade Agreement (NAFTA), most foreign manufacturers aren’t allowed in North America.

 German, Japanese, and Korean cars are the big exception.
-Many European manufacturers can’t access one of the biggest markets in the world.
+As a result, many European manufacturers can’t access one of the biggest markets in the world.

-Stellantis, Honda, Nissan, Hyundai, Mercedes, BMW and others are lagging behind the top 3.
-In the last few years, Tesla is experiencing the biggest growth in the industry.
+Stellantis, Honda, Nissan, Hyundai, Mercedes, and BMW lag behind the top 3.
+However, in the last few years, Tesla is experiencing the biggest growth in the industry.

-Globally, Toyota leads the way, followed by Volkswagen, Renault, Stellantis and Kia.
-GM finds itself 6th after losing 2 positions on the global ranking.
-Most of these stocks took a beating since 2020.
+Toyota leads globally, followed by Volkswagen, Renault, Stellantis, and Kia.
+Finally, GM finds itself 6th after losing two positions on the global ranking.
+Moreover, most of these stocks have taken a beating since 2020.

 Once their shipping and manufacturing issues are under control, look for a rebound.
 However, the race doesn’t end there.
 Many manufacturers are competing with Tesla in the electric vehicle market.
-Who will come on top and challenge Tesla?
+So who will come on top and challenge Tesla?

 Newcomers will unlikely dethrone the big players.
 These can be considered value stocks.
 There isn’t significant growth to be expected in the upcoming years.

-Many new industries such as space travel and exploration, cannabis, psychedelics or exploration, mining and the development of new or rare resources are excellent examples.
-Many companies are in the game and the leaders aren’t quite defined yet.
+Many new industries, such as space travel and exploration, cannabis, psychedelics or exploration, mining, and developing new or rare resources, are excellent examples.
+However, many companies are in the game, and the leaders aren’t quite defined yet.

-To conclude, we use market share to determine which company sells the most of its product in a specific industry and geographical area.
+To conclude, we use market share to determine which company sells most products in a specific industry and geographical area.
 There are many benefits for companies that have the most market share.
-There are also key areas to develop to maintain and grow market share.
+However, there are also key areas to develop to maintain and grow market share.

-These depend on the type of industry the companies are operating in: mature, cyclical or growth.
+These depend on the type of industry the companies operate in mature, cyclical, or growth.
 Value investors will often put their money in mature and cyclical industries.
 On the other hand, growth investors seek a riskier path with growth stocks.
 In the latter, the market leaders aren’t clearly defined yet.